Citrous17/Physicians-And-Mentors/README.md

 '''

 ## (IN CONTAINER BASH) To locally host app, make a rails server with the command:
+'''
 rails s -b 0.0.0.0
+'''

+## (IN CONTAINER BASH) to run tests:
+'''
+bundle exec rspec
+'''